-Since it's a common problem so initial care can help bring child to normal habits
+Since it's a common problem so initial care can help bring the child to normal habits

 - Bladder training is one of the most effective treatment.
 Scheduled visits to washroom and bladder exercises, helps in controlling muscles.

-- Night waking schedule and practise is very good that will adapt child to a healthy routine.
+- Night waking schedule and practice is very good that will adopt a child to a healthy routine.